 - Complete Regulatory Compliance

-As responsible corporate citizens, we endeavor to continuously improve our EHS performance and management systems.
+As responsible corporate citizens, we endeavor to continuously improve our EHS performance and management systems as part of our Environmental, Social and Governance (ESG) Framework.

 Interplex’s Environment, Health and Safety Management Systems (EHSMS) framework is risk-based and designed to suit our continually evolving and dynamic business and operating model.
 The risk-based approach offers flexibility, within defined boundaries, for alternative solutions to risk management needs.
 Our EHSMS framework recommends mandatory controls where there is potential for occurrence of high-consequence events, and also presents risk control measures that have proven to be effective and judged to be technically best.

-Our global EHS team maintains a series of documents detailing the key components of the Interplex EHSMS.
-These documents are designed to protect the environment around us, as well as the health and safety of our employees and the communities in which we operate in.
+Our Global ESG team maintains a series of documents detailing the key components of the Interplex EHSMS.
+These documents are designed to protect the environment around us, as well as the health and safety of our employees and the communities in which we operate.
 They do so by establishing consistent risk thresholds, while making circumstantial provisions for operational flexibility to make decisions to manage risk most effectively.

 The diagram below illustrates how Interplex implements, monitors and ensures relevancy of our EHSMS to our business:

-Interplex’s EHS Standards support the overarching EHSMS of governance.
+Interplex’s EHS Standards support the overarching EHSMS.
 These standards provide the framework for EHS risk management, incorporating key elements for successful EHS management such as regulatory compliance, risk assessment, clear internal communication, self-audits and senior leadership engagement.

 Our EHS Standards cover the following subjects: